owulveryck/owulveryck.github.io/content/post/20240612-datacontract-rag.md

 ### Enforcment or enablement: the role of the governance

-We've seen that the data-contract is a strong facilitator to support data-based use-casesSure, here's the enhanced version of the text:
+We've seen that the data contract is a strong facilitator to support data-based use-casesSure, here's the enhanced version of the text:

 But how can we ensure that all data is exposed as a product with its corresponding contracts?